Schools Rugby

 The Danske Bank Schools’ Cup is the world’s second oldest rugby competition (after the Hospitals Cup), having been competed for every year since 1876.
 It is run by the Ulster Branch of the Irish Rugby Football Union (IRFU) and has been sponsored by Danske Bank since 2005.

-The competition kicks off in December, while the traditional St Patrick’s Day Final at Kingspan Stadium is one of the great occasions in the rugby calendar and eagerly anticipated by all followers of the game.
+The competition kicks off in December, while the traditional St Patrick’s Day Final at Affidea Stadium is one of the great occasions in the rugby calendar and eagerly anticipated by all followers of the game.

 As well as the main School’s Cup competition, the tournament also includes a number of subsidiary competitions including the Schools’ Bowl, Medallion Shield, Subsidiary Shield, and Schools’ Trophy.